silas/rock/docs/rock/index.md

 # rock

-The rock command line tool is used to build, test and run applications in RockStack.
-It does this by merging configuration files, manipulating environment variables and executing bash scripts.
+The rock command line tool is used to build, test, and run applications in RockStack.
+It does this by merging configuration files, manipulating environment variables, and executing bash scripts.

 ## Configuration

-rock uses a series of configuration files to get the environment into a state where applications can run.
-It also defines defaults for things like builds and tests.
+rock uses a series of configuration files to get the environment into a state where an application can run.
+It also defines default build and test tasks.

 The three main types of configuration files are: